Rishthegreat/Notes/MachineLearning/Deep Learning/Convolutional Neural Networks.md

 	- The goal of this step is to make the image smaller to make the processing faster and also to detect certain features
 	- We create multiple feature maps to obtain our first convolutional layer
 		- ![[Pasted image 20220803182134.png]]
 	- A ReLU Layer is applying the rectfier function to the pixels in the feature map.
-This gets rid of all the negative values and increases non-linearity
+This gets rid of all the negative values and increases non-linearity.
+Not everything can be modelled linearly, so we need to intorduce non-linearity.
+Mathematically, if all we use is linear functions, then the neural network is basically just 1 linear equation which is useless in complex applicatio

 - Max Pooling
 	- The neural network should be able to find features even if they are distorted.
-Eg - A cheetah looking in a different direc
+Eg - A cheetah looking in a different direction, under different lighting and in a different part of the image